cleverIdeaz/KeyLink/README.md

 **KeyLink** is a universal, open-source protocol and SDK for sharing tonal information (key, mode, chord, etc.) across music apps and devices on a local network.
 It is designed to be the *tonal* counterpart to Ableton Link, but is a completely independent protocol and library.
 Developers can use KeyLink and Ableton Link together or independently, depending on their needs.

+## Why KeyLink?
+(A Real-World Scenario)

+Imagine a modern music collaboration: a composer is writing in Sibelius, a producer is building tracks in Ableton Live, someone else is live-sequencing on an OP-1, and another participant is generating music with an AI tool like Lemonaide, Udio, or Suno.
+They all want to work together, ensuring that every part—human or machine—stays in the same key and mode.
+Tempo sync is easy with Ableton Link, but there's no universal way to share key signature and harmonic context across all these platforms.
+KeyLink fills this gap, providing a simple, open protocol for sharing tonal information in real time, so every participant and every app can stay harmonically connected.
+This is the missing link for truly collaborative, cross-platform, and AI-integrated music creation.

 ---

 ## Table of Contents